hudsonvalleydigitalnetwork/hasviolet/README.md

 Start with reading the the [HASviolet Installation Guide](https://github.com/hudsonvalleydigitalnetwork/hasviolet/blob/master/HASviolet_Installation_Guide_v1-1.pdf).

-It will tell you:
+It will tell you things such as:

-Step 1: Installing Raspbian Lite OS
+Step A: Installing Raspbian Lite OS

-Step 2: Configuring your hardware (Via config.txt and cmdline.txt plus through raspi-config)
+Step B: Configuring your hardware (Via config.txt and cmdline.txt plus through raspi-config)

-Step 3: Downloading from Git followed then running the [install automation script](https://github.com/hudsonvalleydigitalnetwork/hasviolet/blob/master/HASviolet_install.sh).
+Step C: Downloading from Git followed then running the [install automation script](https://github.com/hudsonvalleydigitalnetwork/hasviolet/blob/master/HASviolet_install.sh).

-If you want to cheat a little, after following what is needed in step 1 & 2:
+If you want to cheat a little, after following what is needed in step A & B:

 >wget https://raw.githubusercontent.com/hudsonvalleydigitalnetwork/hasviolet/master/HASviolet_install.sh